knevescanin/PicLocker/README.md

 &nbsp;
 ## 💡Idea
 This web application was created as a project for finishing my bachelor's degree.
-My assignment was to get to know _Blazor_ platform, which is used for creating web application.
+My assignment was to get to know _Blazor_ platform, which is used for creating web applications.
 That's the reason this web application was created.
-It provides features, which are listed below and it also should also improve user's communicaton and collaboration.
+It provides features, which are listed below and it should also improve user's communicaton and collaboration.

 &nbsp;